Kissing bugs

 Chagas disease

-Chagas disease is rare and has never been locally acquired in San Diego County.
-Local kissing bugs are a poor vector of Chagas.
-Chagas is common in Latin America, where it is spread by a type of kissing bug not found locally.
+Chagas disease is not known to have been locally acquired in San Diego County.
+It is thought that the types of kissing bugs in San Diego County do not transmit Chagas disease very well.
+However, Chagas is common in Latin America, where it is spread by types of kissing bugs not found in the county.

 Chagas is spread by kissing bug droppings, not by their bite.
 Droppings can enter the body through broken skin or the eyes.
 Always clean bites with iodine to avoid infection and wash to remove the droppings.